-The Industrial and Organizational (I-O) Psychology track within the Master of Science in Applied Psychology program prepares students for careers as practitioners and researchers by emphasizing a curriculum of evidence-based practice and course activities that enhance student experiential learning.
+The Industrial and Organizational (I-O) Psychology Concentration within the Master of Science in Applied Psychology program prepares students for careers as practitioners and researchers by emphasizing a curriculum of evidence-based practice and course activities that enhance student experiential learning.

 Why I-O psychology?

 I-O psychology applies psychological principles developed from rigorous scientific research to enable problem-resolution in the workplace.
 As half of adults' waking lives are spent in the workplace, I-O psychologists contribute to aligning organizations' missions with its people.
 We do that by focusing on the essential human components that create high functioning organizations, including selecting the right job applicants, training employees and measuring their performance, designing professional growth and motivation strategies, assessing organizational climate and facilitating change management.
 Due to the important role that I-O psychologists play in organizations' success, job opportunities in the field continue to grow.
 The Bureau of Labor Statistics has labeled I-O psychology the fastest growing occupation, with a median pay of over $83,500.